WinstonSmith-1984/network_gaurdian/README.md

-for all those targeted individuals under repressive regimes -the "Winston smiths"  a way to passively monitor their internet connection for signs of bad actor snooping, state or otherwise.
+for all those targeted individuals under repressive regimes -the "Winston Smiths"  a way to passively monitor their internet connection for signs of bad actor snooping, state or otherwise.
-Developd on Linux: To run this, ensure you have the required libraries: pip install streamlit pyshark plotly pandas requests
+Developed on Linux Mint "22.3 (Zena)"

 A real-time network security monitoring dashboard built with Python, Streamlit, and PyShark.
 Designed for Linux users to visualize incoming traffic and detect potential threats.